SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - `Ecobee Thermostat`
 - `Ecobee Sensor`

+Follow the steps for _either_ the GitHub Integration or the Manual method below.
+Do **not** try to do both methods.

 ### Install Using GitHub Integration
 Follow these steps (all within the SmartThings IDE):
 - Click on the `My Device Types` tab